-Geologists at the Division of Geology and Earth Resources spend time mapping the geology of the state, looking for faults, folds, landslides, and different rock types.
+Geologists at the Survey spend time mapping the geology of the state, looking for faults, folds, landslides, and different rock types.

 In places where there is little vegetation, different rock types and faults can be found with relative ease.
 In much of Washington, dense vegetation covers the land and makes finding faults very difficult.

 One of the most important new technologies for finding faults (and landslides too) is called lidar.
 Lidar maps show the Earth’s surface without vegetation.
 These maps are created by small planes that use a specific type of laser to measure the elevation of the ground.
 This new method allows geologists to see through trees and vegetation to find new faults.

 Use your mouse to hover over the photo to compare geologic maps with and without lidar.
 Lidar enhances the terrain readability—the steepness of the river channel and the identity of other geologic features instantly become obvious.